 The Camco RV Toilet Treatment comes in individual packets filled with potent odor-fighting powder.
 The powder has a citrus scent to help give you a fresh-smelling RV bathroom.
 One packet will treat a 40-gallon tank.

-- Essential for RV black water holding tanks: Eliminates odors and...
+- Essential for RV Holding Tanks: Eliminates odors and helps break...

 The packet dissolves quickly once submerged.
 Simply drop it into the toilet and flush it down, and it gets to work immediately.
 It breaks down waste and toilet paper.
 It contains no toxic ingredients giving you peace of mind that you are using only the best products for your family and the environment.

 Walex Porta-Pak RV Holding Tank Treatment

 Another excellent RV toilet chemical product is the Walex Porta-Pak RV Holding Tank Treatment.
 Similar to the Camco treatment, it comes in individual packets that can treat a 40-gallon tank.